turingschool/curriculum/source/projects/idea_box.markdown

 The application should start normally.

+#### Default Ports

-When we started the application directly, it started on port 4567, so we could open our browser to [localhost:4567](http://localhost:4567) to get to the page.
+Earlier when we started the application directly it started on port 4567.
+In our browser we opened [localhost:4567](http://localhost:4567).

-`rackup` defaults to the port `9292` instead of port `4567`.
+`rackup` defaults to the port `9292` instead of port `4567`, so we'd access the page at [localhost:9292](http://localhost:9292).

 You can pick whatever port you like, and tell `rackup` to use it.
+Let's stick with Sinatra's default, `4567`:

 {% terminal %}
-$ rackup -p 1337
-{% endterminal %}

-Let's go ahead and stick with Sinatra's default, `4567`.

-{% terminal %}
 $ rackup -p 4567
 {% endterminal %}

+#### Remove the `run!` and Requires

-Before we move on, we can now delete the redundant code inside of `app.rb` so the entire contents of the file is this:
+We can now delete the redundant `run!` line inside of `app.rb` and our `config.ru` has taken care of requiring the dependencies.
+So we can cut down our `app.rb` to just this:

 ```ruby
 class IdeaBoxApp < Sinatra::Base